 January 15

-There is nothing little to a father in the thing that troubles his little child; and your great God, having once condescended to observe and care for you, numbering the very hairs of your head, and not suffering a sparrow to fall to the ground without
+Nothing is too small for a father when it troubles his little child; and your great God, who has chosen to care for you, counting even the hairs on your head and not allowing a sparrow to fall without His will, will not think you are bothering Him if

-his purpose and decree, will not think that you intrude upon him if you bring your daily troubles to him, even the little ones.
+you bring your daily troubles to Him, even the small ones.

 Public domain content from The Spurgeon Birthday Book by Charles Spurgeon